Developer pulls leading ad-blocking app from Apple Store

 Some 20 million people used ad blockers last year, up 40 percent from a year earlier, resulting in $22 billion in lost advertising revenue, according to a study by Adobe and PageFair, an anti ad-blocking tech company.

-As of Friday afternoon, two other ad-blockers were the No. 1 and No. 4 most popular apps in the U.S. app store.

-Reporting by Jessica Toonkel; Editing by Jonathan Weber, Richard Chang and Diane Craft
+As of Friday afternoon, two other ad-blockers were the No. 1 and 4 most popular apps in the U.S. app store.
+(Reporting by Jessica Toonkel; Editing by Jonathan Weber and Richard Chang)